jmtov/quiques-alarms/README.md

 All the data in this project is read-only.
 You can send emails but they will only be stored until the next page refresh.

 ### About this project (Must complete)
-- This project was built with ❤️ using React and Relay.
+- This project was built with ❤️ using React and Apollo.

 #### Dependencies (Must complete)